Djalous/Wordle-ish/README.md

 ### Description
 This is a Wordle-esque app implemented in Java and JavaFX.
 Our application has the following features
-- [ ] Guessing 5-letter words
+- [ ] Guessing a 5-letter word from a word bank
 - [ ] Ability to enter up to 6 guesses
 - [ ] Logic to check current guess against valid guess word bank
 - [ ] Store current guess
 - [ ] View correct letters in their places or almost correct places (green right letter, in right place, yellow right letter, in wrong place)

-- [ ] Create appropriate error messages depending on what invalidity is present in user's guess
+- [ ] Appropriate error messages depending on what invalidity is present in user's guess
+- [ ] Admin View
 ### Future Features
 - [ ] View the letters you have guessed (In Development)
 - [ ] View your current number of guesses (In Development)